GENOA IN THE RENAISSANCE

 Regardless, an important event in the history of Genoa was the signing of the Treaty of Turin in 1381.
 The treaty ended the War of Chioggia, which was part of the ongoing conflict between Genoa and its allies against Venice and its allies.
 In short, the treaty saw Venice as the victor over Genoa.
 In reality, Venice narrowly won the conflict and both city-states sought a peace to end the conflict and focus instead of commerce and trade.
 Some historians have viewed the concessions that Venice was forced to agree to in the Treaty of Turin as a sign of defeat.
 However, the peace that followed the Treaty of Turin benefitted Genoa and Venice as it allowed each to focus on expanding their wealth and influence.
 For instance, historians estimate that the population of Genoa increased to approximately 100,000 people by the year 1400.

 Genoa’s importance and power as a Renaissance city-state returned in the 15th century.
 This is best evidenced by the rise of Genoa’s banks, including the famous Bank of Saint George (known as Banco San Giorgio in Italian).
 Founded in 1407, the Bank of Saint George was originally funded and established by some of the wealthiest and most powerful families in Genoa.
+It was housed in the Palace of Saint George, which still stands in Genoa today.
 As time passed, the Bank of Saint George became significant for helping fund Genoa’s debt which had increased dramatically due to its conflict with Venice in the earlier Venetian-Genoese Wars.
 Furthermore, other European nations and leaders borrowed heavily from the bank which allowed Genoa to grow in importance and wealth.
 For example, Christopher Columbus, the famous explorer, had an account at the bank and used the bank during his famous four voyages to the New World in the late 15th century.
 The Bank of Saint George eventually closed in 1805 following Napoleon Bonaparte’s invasion of Italy.

 In the beginning, Genoa operated as a self-governing commune within the larger Italian peninsula.
 Essentially, Medieval communes were communities in which towns and cities came to a mutual defense agreement.
 However, as time passed, Genoa developed into a republic, which was a common form of government throughout the influential Renaissance city-states of the Italian peninsula.
 Traditionally, a republic is a form of government in which the people of the state have a great deal more power and influence than they previously did under an absolute monarchy, which was the common form of government in Middle Ages Europe.
 In Genoa, the leader of the republic was referred to as the Doge.
 It was an elected position in which the person could serve as the leader for the remainder of their life, although this was changed later.
 The first Doge of Genoa began in 1339, as the system was modeled in part from the republic system from Genoa’s bitter rival - Venice.
 However, the position of the Doge was changed in 1528 when it was changed to only include a term of two years.
 This continued until the Republic of Genoa ended in 1797 with the annexation of the city-state to Napoleon Bonaparte of France.